Meniscus Tear: Gentle Non-Invasive Care Options

 What Are The Six Possible Complication Of Torn Meniscus Left Untreated?

-If you have been diagnosed with a meniscal tear, you need chiropractic combined with physiotherapy treatment to help you heal faster.
+If you have been diagnosed with a meniscal tear, you need chiropractic combined with physiotherapy care to help you heal faster.
 The dangers of an untreated meniscal tear include premature degenerative and arthritic changes in the knee joint.
 As mentioned in earlier parts, torn meniscus also presents with some degree of ACL or PCL damage.
 A common complication of a torn meniscus is PCL or ACL ligament tears.
 Here are some additional complications when a meniscal tear is neglected or poorly treated:

 - Degeneration of the femoral condyles